A Healthy Daily Routine Will Drastically Increase Your Productivity

 - If you’re self-employed, it’s imperative to manage your time with daily, weekly, and monthly task scheduling — this keeps you on track and frees your mind from unnecessary decision-making

 - Having a planned-out schedule encourages us to stick to a routine

 - Scheduling your time builds an automatic habit of looking at your planner, calendar, or bullet journal and following the steps — some people never put their intentions on paper, or schedule them with purpose, and suffer regret day after day

 - You’ll feel great about yourself and implement an important act of self-care if you follow a set routine and accomplish what’s needed for your day

 Set an Exercise Daily Routine

 Most of us try, and fail, to implement some sort of exercise routine into our days.
 However, regular movement is a very important part of self-care and productivity.

 Your best bet is to stick it into your daily schedule and build slowly on it, one baby step at a time.
 The key is to start small, but build up from there!

 You may have motivation issues at first — but putting small goals onto autopilot (like setting an alarm for 6 am), will slowly transform them into disciplined habits that aren’t swayed by how you feel about them each day.

 You can start with doing 5 push-ups, planks, etc. after each bathroom break.
 If you work outside the home, do these before getting dressed and again when you change clothes after work.
 Start small.

-Here are some benefits of squeezing even a little bit of movement into a daily routine:
+Here are some benefits of squeezing even a little bit of movement into a daily exercise routine:

 - Most of us sit many hours a day — improve your health by adding in a few squats, planks, jumping jacks, marching in place etc. each time you stand up — whatever your ability, just move for 3 or 4 minutes